Palestinian Liberation Front: Terrorist activities (1979 - 2005)

-Terrorist activities
+Attack on Nahariya

+During the night of 22 April 1979, four members of the PLF went ashore from Lebanon in a rubber dinghy and forcibly entered an apartment building.
+They took hostages there.
+The 17-year-old PLF fighter Samir Kuntar is said to have killed two of his hostages on the beach when Israeli security forces approached.
+Two policemen died, and two of the attackers were also killed.
+Kuntar was imprisoned in Israel.
+Hezbollah repeatedly called for his release.
+In 2004, a prisoner exchange organised by the German Federal Intelligence Service took place.
+In the process, 430 Palestinians and 16 members of Hezbollah were released.
+Samir Kuntar was taken off the list of those released at the last moment.
+In December 2015, he was killed in an air strike.

 Achille Lauro hijacking

 One notorious incident was the hijacking of the Italian cruise ship MS Achille Lauro on 7 October 1985.
 The hijackers' original aim was to use the ship to slip into Israel.
 However, crew members discovered them cleaning weapons, and the group then seized control of the ship, murdering an elderly wheelchair-dependent Jewish New Yorker, Leon Klinghoffer.

-US fighter planes later forced down the Egyptian aircraft in which Abbas was escaping following a negotiated end of the hijacking, and forced it to land at a USAF base on Sigonella, Sicily.
+US fighter planes later forced down the Egyptian aircraft in which Abu Abbas was escaping following a negotiated end of the hijacking, and forced it to land at a USAF base on Sigonella, Sicily.
 The Italians let Abbas go, but subsequently sentenced him to five life sentences in absentia.
 Abbas was expelled from Tunisia and established his headquarters in Baghdad, Iraq.

 The United States could have brought its own charges against Abbas, although a criminal complaint filed against him in 1986 was dropped a short time later without an indictment.